CMC Markets (LON:CMCX) Stock Rating Reaffirmed by Shore Capital

-Shore Capital reiterated their hold rating on shares of CMC Markets (LON:CMCX – Get Rating) in a report released on Tuesday morning, Marketbeat.com reports.
+CMC Markets (LON:CMCX – Get Rating)‘s stock had its “hold” rating reissued by equities researchers at Shore Capital in a research report issued to clients and investors on Wednesday, Digital Look reports.

-Separately, Royal Bank of Canada reaffirmed an outperform rating and issued a GBX 350 ($4.03) price target on shares of CMC Markets in a research note on Tuesday.
+Separately, Royal Bank of Canada reaffirmed an “outperform” rating and issued a GBX 350 ($4.11) target price on shares of CMC Markets in a report on Tuesday, November 8th.

 Insider Buying and Selling